-March 13 Lunch Time Learn: Appointment of a Special Master in custody and parenting time cases
+April 24 (postponed from March 13) Lunch Time Learn: Appointment of a Special Master in custody and parenting time cases – ON LINE ONLY

 What is the requisite process under Rule 53 and when is appointment

 As the use of Special Masters in custody and parenting time cases increases, this lunch & learn will provide practical information about the appointment process, the role of the Special Master, and suitability considerations in particular case types.

 This lunch & learn will be a 60-minute introduction to Rule 53 Special Master appointments for ADR neutrals, attorneys, mental health professionals, guardians ad litem, and officers of the court.

 1. What is a Special Master and how the role differs from an ADR neutral;